nowke/nowke.github.io/src/pages/realtime-dashboard/index.md

 ### Architecture diagram

-The following diagram represents where 4 clients are connected to 4 servers via load-balancer
+The following diagram represents a configuration where 4 clients are connected to 4 servers via load-balancer

 ![Architecture diagram](arch-diagram.svg)